How to Get a spanish mortgage for non residents in 2025

 Mortgages for non-residents are loans granted by financial entities to foreign nationals or citizens who do not have residence in national territory, that is, who have either not stayed in national territory more than 183 days during the calendar year, or who do not have the main focus of their activities in Spain.
 In other words, this modality of mortgage loan is valid for those who pay their taxes outside the Spanish territory, regardless of their nationality.

-steps to get a mortgage in spain
+steps to get a spain mortgage for foreigners

 1. Prepare the required documentation